 Help Guide: Resizing Photographs

-It’s important that you save your image as your-name.jpg.
+Note: It’s important that your image file name is the same as your venue display name, your-name.jpg.

 Help Guide: Writing an Artists Statement

 This should be a concise statement, describing what inspires you and what medium you work in.
 Bear in mind when writing, that it should encourage visitors to North East Open Studios to come and visit you to find out more about your creative process

 Help Guide: Using Social Media to Self Promote